ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/how-to-1.md

 ```console
 kubectl get pods
 ```
-Open a web browser and hit the external IP URL or use curl command like shown below:
+Open a web browser and hit the external IP URL or use curl command as shown below:

 ```console
 curl -w '\n' http://$external_ip
 ```
 Refresh the browser a couple of times and you should see the output from both x86 and Arm compatible versions of the application.

-The output will be similar to what is shown here:
+The output will be similar to what is shown below:

 ```output
 Hello from NODE:gke-multi-arch-cluster-default-pool-45537239-q83v, POD:x86-hello-deployment-9e7b823ed8-xutvf, CPU PLATFORM:linux/amd64